 Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-Vietnamese authorities have strict security and investigative measures to combat drug trafficking.
+There are strict security and investigative measures to combat drug trafficking.
 Penalties for all types of drug offences, including those involving small amounts of drugs, are severe.
-A number of drug offences attract the death penalty or life imprisonment.
-Marijuana in any form is illegal in Vietnam.
+Many drug offences attract the death penalty or life imprisonment.
+Marijuana in any form is illegal.

 There are currently over 30 Australians serving life sentences for drug trafficking offences, including some potentially facing the death penalty.